Credit: Imperial science imagery

 Elledge has been interested in this genetic conundrum for a long time.
-And thanks to Grand Challenge, he has been able to assemble the team, part-funded by New York-based philanthropic organisation The Mark Foundation, to help him solve it.
+And thanks to Grand Challenge, he has been able to assemble the team, part-funded by New York-based philanthropic organisation The Mark Foundation for Cancer Research, to help him solve it.

 “Most people have tried to answer this question by looking at cancer cells,” says Elledge.
 “But they’ve got so many different changes to their DNA, it’s hard to figure out what’s doing what.
 If we take a normal cell with a pristine genome and turn a particular gene on or off and look what it does, we can start to see differences in how cells from different parts of the body behave.”